What do you expect of your students, as to an expectation of respect for you and your position as their instructor?

 About Dr. Johnson

-As a scholar practitioner, Dr. J was published in a scholarly journal and he has been a featured presenter at an international distance learning conference.
-He has published three books related to higher education, including two about online teaching.
-Dr. J has also published over 230 online articles about adult learning, higher education, distance learning, online teaching, and mindset development.
+As a scholar practitioner, Dr. J was published in a scholarly journal, and he has been a featured presenter at an international distance learning conference, along with presenting at three faculty conferences.
+He has also published over 230 online articles about adult learning, higher education, distance learning, online teaching, and mindset development.
+Dr. J published three books related to higher education, including two about online teaching.

 Come join Dr. J’s new group, Motivation for Transformation: